helimania/obd_2_shield/README.md

 # Zombie OBD-II Shield
-Raspberry PI 3 Model A+ compatible shield for Zombie OBD-II Daemon
+Raspberry PI 3 Model A+ compatible shield for Zombie OBD-II Daemon.

-Zombie OBD-II Daemon - software part of a Blackheart project
+Zombie OBD-II Daemon - software part of a Blackheart project.

 ![preview 1](https://github.com/helimania/obd_2_shield/blob/master/obd.2.shield.3d.jpg)

-This shield can be used as a regular shieald for Raspberry PI or as a single board OBD-II scanner over UART connection
+This shield can be used as a regular shieald for Raspberry PI or as a single board OBD-II scanner over UART connection.

 # Features